MikePohatu/TsGui/documentation/features/Scripts.md

 ## Metadata

-Metadata can be added to your script to control how your scripts output is read by TsGui.
+Metadata can be added to your script to control how your script output is read by TsGui.

 To add metadata, copy and paste the following somewhere in your PowerShell script.
 This is a comment block so will not effect the functionality of your script.